Self-managing your superannuation comes with a number of benefits:

 There are many reasons to strike out on your own and start managing your own super.
 However, that doesn’t mean that you’ll need to be completely alone!

-Since 1966, we’ve been helping Melburnians get to where they want to be with qualified accounting advice and support.
+Since 1966, our accountants in Beaumaris have been helping Melburnians get to where they want to be with qualified accounting advice and support.

 If need be, that can include administering your SMSF for you.